 Or take a dip to cool off!
 Copenhagen has a number of urban beaches and waterfront swimming spots — in fact, Copenhagen was named one of the best cities for swimming.
 A local favorite is the outdoor Islands Brygge Harbour Bath.

 Scandinavians love a good sauna and the Danes are no different.
 There is a cool company called CopenHot which has everything from shared barrel hot tubs with city views to a Sailing Spa Boat.

 Want a truly local pool and spa?
-Check out Frederiksberg Swimming Pool & Spa — this old-school spot has swimming pools, steam bath, saunas, and saltwater pools.
+Check out Frederiksberg Swimming Pool & Spa — this old-school spot has swimming pools, steam baths, saunas, and saltwater pools.
 It’s affordable.
 You’re also guaranteed to see lots of naked old Danish people.

 Freetown Christiania is a small hippie enclave/commune within Copenhagen.
 It’s home to around 1,000 residents who live and work within this alternative community.
 Just about every inch is covered in graffiti so it’s a fun place to explore.
 But Freetown Christiania is probably best known for its “Pusher Street” — where weed is openly sold by dealers.
-It might feel slightly seedy but it’s ones of Copenhagen’s top tourist attractions so no need to worry.
+It might feel slightly seedy but it’s one of Copenhagen’s top tourist attractions so no need to worry.

 But don’t stop at Pusher Street — explore the other parts as well.

 Want to learn more about Copenhagen?
 Take a walking tour.
 We usually stick with free tours (guides work on tips) but there are also a handful of paid tours if you want a more in-depth or personalized guide.
 For free tours, we recommend checking out either Copenhagen Free Walking Tours or Sandmans New Europe Walking Tours — both offer tours daily.